nostrmeetme/brainstorm_ninja/documents/relay-product-description.md

 ## Product Description

+The Grapevine allows you and your community to identify who is the most trustworthy, and in what context, to curate content, facts and information.

+## How it works

+The Grapevine monitors nostr continuously and uses specialized algorithms to calculate contextual Grapevine web of trust scores.
+These scores are made availalbe to nostr clients who use them to customize your experience.

+## What information does the Grapevine harness to calculate Grapevine WoT Scores

+Currently:
+- likes, zaps, reactions
+- Grapevine endorsements

+Actively developing new sources of data.
+Such as explicit trust attestations.
+Which will augment the above data sources, not replace them.

+## How much does it cost

+Free tier

+Subscription tiers will provide additional services:

+## Who is this service for?

+### relay operators
+- filter out spam

+### Lightning node operators
+- Identify other lghtning nodes that you may want to connect to -- and those you should avoid

+### everyday nostr users
+- example 1
+- example 2

+## How is this different than all previous attempts at WoT

+developed by a neuroscientist to mirror how trust is calculated in the brain.
+The main difference is that your computer can keep track of the reputations of billions of people in hundreds of contexts -- many more than you can do in your head.

+## How is this not a social credit score

+It's decentralized.
+Social credit scores are centralized.
+The only single point of control is YOU, because YOU are always at the center of YOUR Grapevine.

+Bitcoin does not equal fiat.
+Likewise, the Grapevine does not equal the CCP social credit scoring system.

+## Tech specs

 nostr relay + DVM + web of trust (+ integrated lightning wallet?)

 The Grapevine Relay is an open source personal nostr relay that harnesses web of trust to improve every aspect of your nostr experience.